abcsFrederick/SlideSeg3/README.md

 Author: Tianyi Miao <br>
 Modified Sep 12, 2019 <br>

-SlideSeg3 is the python3 version of the original SlideSeg package with additional enhancements.
+SlideSeg3 is an enhanced python3 version of the original SlideSeg packages.
+Replace 'slideseg' with 'slideseg3' in the following instructions to install and use SlideSeg3.

 # SlideSeg
 Author: Brendan Crabb <brendancrabb8388@pointloma.edu> <br>